About the Seminar

 9.30am- Introductions & Background

-thinking program is to help students recognise the structure of a good
+critical thinking program is to help students recognise the structure of

-argument- including the difference between induction and deduction.
-What
+an argument- including the difference between induction and

 10.30am What is a Philosophical Community of Inquiry and how can it

-improve skills and academic results?
-(Years 1-12) What is a Philosothon and
+academic results and social interactions.
+What is a Philosothon and

 how might this help my students critical thinking skills?

 12.00 am- Here we will introduce a new methodology for concept